drixindustries/Rug-Killer-On-Solana/docs/WALLET_DISCOVERY.md

 3. **External Sources** - Integrates with Birdeye API and community submissions
 4. **Alpha Alert Integration** - Automatically monitors discovered wallets for alpha calls

-This gives you access to **100+ smart money wallets** that services like ATM.day, Gemnl, and Alpha Gardeners charge for.
+This gives you access to **100+ smart money wallets** for free, completely automated and open source.

 ---